Listen to "AI Biometric Authentication for Enterprise Security" on Spreaker. Close

 Biometrics Technology Overview

-At first glance, biometrics may appear to simply be a way of accessing a cell phone more quickly while retaining security, but there are many more applications than this.
-However, at its core, the objective of biometric security technology is to improve security using parts of our bodies that cannot be easily replicated.
+At its core, the objective of biometric security technology is to improve security using parts of our bodies that cannot be easily replicated.
+This includes fingerprints, face shape, iris, our voice timbre, or even gate manor.
 Although machine learning and quantum computing may be able to guess a password, biometric information like fingerprints, faces, and irises are not so easily determined or emulated.

 Types of Biometrics